-- One of the most important advantages is, data collected is first hand and is accurate.
+- One of the most important advantages is data collected is first-hand and accurate.
 In other words, there is no dilution of data.
-Also, this research method can be customized to suit personal requirements and needs of organizations or businesses.
+Also, this research method can be customized to suit organizations’ or businesses’ personal requirements and needs.

-- Primary research focuses mainly on problem in hand, which means entire attention is directed to find probable solution to a pinpointed subject matter.
-Primary research allows researchers to go in depth of a matter and study all foreseeable options.
+- It focuses mainly on the problem at hand, which means entire attention is directed to finding probable solutions to a pinpointed subject matter.
+Primary research allows researchers to go in-depth about a matter and study all foreseeable options.

 - Data collected can be controlled.
-Primary research gives a means to control how data is collected and used.
+IT gives a means to control how data is collected and used.
 It’s up to the discretion of businesses or organizations who are collecting data how to best make use of data to get meaningful research insights.

-- Primary research is a time-tested method, therefore, one can rely on the results that are obtained from conducting this type of research.
+- It is a time-tested method, therefore, one can rely on the results that are obtained from conducting this type of research.

 Disadvantages of Primary Research

 - This type of research can be time-consuming.
-Conducting interviews, sending and receiving online surveys can be quite an exhaustive process and need investing time and patience for the process to work.
-Moreover, evaluating results and applying the findings to improve product or service will need additional time.
+Conducting interviews and sending and receiving online surveys can be quite an exhaustive process and require investing time and patience for the process to work.
+Moreover, evaluating results and applying the findings to improve a product or service will need additional time.

-- Sometimes just using one primary research method may not be enough.
-In such cases, use of more than one method is required and this might increase both times required to conduct research and the cost associated with it.
+- Sometimes, just using one primary research method may not be enough.
+In such cases, the use of more than one method is required, and this might increase both the time required to conduct research and the cost associated with it.

 Every research is conducted with a purpose.
 Primary research is conducted by organizations or businesses to stay informed of the ever-changing market conditions and consumer perception.
 Excellent customer satisfaction (CSAT) has become a key goal and objective of many organizations.

 A customer-centric organization knows the importance of providing exceptional products and services to its customers to increase customer loyalty and decrease customer churn.
-By conducting primary research, organizations collect data and analyze it to draw highly evaluated results and conclusions.
+Organizations collect data and analyze it by conducting primary research to draw highly evaluated results and conclusions.
 Using this information, organizations are able to make informed decisions based on real data-oriented insights.